JuniorDark/RustyHearts-API/README.md

 If you need help with the api, please submit an issue on GitHub.

 ## Roadmap
-* Add support for client download/repair
-* Improve performance and stability
 * Add support for other regions